 That discussion regarding my retail experience happened before I opened my LinkedIn profile, so I never had that on my LinkedIn.
 But it occurred to me that some of my old job duties were probably hurting me.
 I was getting inquiries about stuff I haven’t done in years, and maybe when I applied for stuff people were getting hung up on my old job duties, deciding I was still a printer administrator.

 My resume and Linkedin profile work a lot better if they make it look like the job I am applying for is the only thing I’ve ever done.

 If you can’t do it well today, you might as well remove it

 How did I tune it?
 I looked for work I would rather not do today, like printer maintenance, and job duties that I wouldn’t do well today because I’m so out of practice.
 DNS administration and Active Directory come to mind.
 I was reasonably competent at both of them at one time, but I haven’t touched DNS since 2005 and Active Directory since 2011.

 So any lines that mention anything I don’t want to do anymore, or wouldn’t do capably anymore because it’s been too long, I deleted.
 I basically look like I haven’t done anything in IT other than patch management or vulnerability management since 1997.

 Is it a misrepresentation?
 I was indeed pushing patches in 1997.
-Y2K was top of everyone’s mind in 1997, and I was the most junior administrator.
+Y2K was top of everyone’s mind in 1997, and the more experienced people didn’t want to deal with it.
 I applied more Y2K patches than anyone on my team that year.
 And pushing patches is the one thing I was doing in 1997 that I can still do really well today.